 What is a Special Educational Need or Disability (SEND)?

-A person has SEN if they have learning difficulty or disability which calls for special educational provision to be made for them.
+A person has SEND if they have learning difficulty or disability which calls for special educational provision to be made for them.

 They may have: